I want to start by saying that I am not an expert in making kimchi.

 But, I got lucky again.
 I took a chance and bought this.

 We’ve had the cayena since we first moved in.
 They are small dried chilies, and they pack a mean spice.
 But I needed something more, and something pre-ground (the cayena don’t soften or chop for anything).
 The “la Chinata” is what I found.
 I didn’t trust the label when it said it was hot.
 Why would I?
-The chorizo usually says it’s hot, and it never is, but I took a chance.
-I am happy to report that it is indeed spicy, very spicy actually.
+But I took a chance, and I am happy to report that it is indeed spicy, very spicy actually.
 But it is also smoked, which makes sense since it was probably intended for the more adventurous chorizo makers, the extreme fringe of Spanish abuelas who want to jazz up their cooking.
 Well, whatever, it’s what I’ve got, so in the kimchi it goes.

 I won’t post a recipe here, mainly because I didn’t follow one.
 I looked at advice to get the timing right, and to make sure I didn’t forget anything major.
 But, because it helps explain what kimchi even is, I’ll describe the process below.